-The principal legislation in Victoria governing the establishment and operation of councils is the Local Government Act 1989, along with various Regulations made under that Act.
-This defines the purposes and functions of local government as well as providing the legal framework for establishing and administering Councils.
+The principal legislation in Victoria governing the establishment and operation of councils is the Local Government Act 1989, and the Local Government Act 2020, along with various Regulations made under the Acts.
+They define the purposes and functions of local government as well as providing the legal framework for establishing and administering Councils.

 The Act gives the Victorian Parliament the power to make laws it considers necessary for local government, including laws relating to the constitution of councils, council elections and the powers and duties of councillors and council staff.
-The Local Government Act includes a preamble to reflect the recognition given to local government in the Victorian Constitution as well as the Local Government Charter.
+Both Local Government Acts include a preamble or purpose to reflect the recognition given to local government in the Victorian Constitution.

 Local government has special recognition in the Victorian Constitution Act 1975.
 The Victorian Constitution recognises local councils as "a distinct and essential tier of government".
 Under Section 74 of the Constitution Act democratically elected councils are to ensure "the peace, order and good government of each municipal district".
 Local government is established under State legislation.

 The status of local government in the Victorian constitution is protected.
 Part 2A of the Constitution Act which covers local government, cannot be repealed or amended unless the change is approved by a majority of Victorian electors voting in a referendum.